Check Your Fuse Box First.

 Where is my fuse box?

-Your fuse box if most often located near the bottom of your dashboard below the steering wheel or underneath the hood of your car.
+The modern car can have several fuse boxes.
+Your fuse box is most often located near the bottom of your dashboard below the steering wheel or underneath the hood of your car.
 When you suspect a problem, open your fuse box; most fuse boxes include a cover that will pop off easily.
-You’ll find a diagram of the fuse box inside your owner’s manual, which will help you determine which switch to flip depending on what kind of issue you’re facing in your car.
+You’ll find a diagram of the fuse box inside your owner’s manual or on the box itself, which will help you determine which fuse to look at depending on what kind of issue you’re facing in your car.